mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 Only one of `ArtifactVerifyKey` or `ArtifactVerifyKeys` may be specified.

-When set, the Mender client verifies the following:
+When set, the Mender Client verifies the following:

 * All Artifact installs contain a signature.
 If a signature is not provided, then the client rejects the update.